WebAhead/master-reference/coursebook/week-4/learning-outcomes.md

 - Understand a basic structure for routing logic and modularisation
 - Get familiar with a typical file structure on the server side (e.g. which files may go into the `public` and `src` folders)

-#### Back-end testing
+#### Testing

-- Understand how to test server functionality using `tape`
-- Understand how to run tests in parallel with developing code
+- Understand how to use tests to make non-breaking changes to an existing codebase

 ### Revision questions

 - What is a server and what is Node.js?
 - What types of Node modules are there?
 - How do you set up a Node server that listens to different endpoints?